Accelize/apyfal/docs/configuration.md

 # Configuration

-## What is needed for configuring an accelerator ?
+## What is needed to configure an accelerator ?

 Two main configuration needs to be done before running an accelerator: